 We want your fruit and we are willing to pay you in cider!
 If you live in or around Calgary we are looking for apples, pears, berries, cherries, crabs or anything other fruit you may have.
 Do you have plums, grapes, or apricots?
 We will turn these into one of our small batch, cider club selections.
 SunnyCider’s goal is to let no piece of Calgary fruit go unused.
-Get your tree on our registry right away and we can make sure that we can use all this fruit is used in a timely manner, creating delicious, small batch cider.

 1-3300 14th Avenue NE

 Please note that Wednesday drop offs have been cancelled.

 Saturday from 10AM-12PM